Jump to:

 Didn’t like any of our picks?
 Well, I wouldn’t worry just yet, as I’ve prepared seven more games that are just as fun and highly recommended for Monster Hunter fans to look at below.

-10 RPGs Like Monster Hunter That Let You Slay Epic Beasts
+11 Games Like Monster Hunter That Let You Slay Epic Beasts

+Here are the ten best games to play if you like Monster Hunter’s patented gameplay loop, combat system, monster variety, and general immersiveness.
 Hot take much?
 Scroll down and see why I put each game on this list, and why you should play them next!

 Horizon Zero Dawn

-Average Playtime52 hours
+Average playtime52 hours

 When it comes to giant monsters that require skill, patience, and preparation to take down, very few monster-hunting RPGs can compete with Horizon Zero Dawn’s beautifully designed, machine-fauna hybrids